golang/proposal/design/45713-workspace.md

 confusing because there is already a module directive in `go.mod` that has a different meaning.
 On the other hand, names like `modvers` and `moddir` are awkward.

+`go.work` files should not be checked into version control repos containing modules so that the `go.work` file in a module does not end up overriding the configuration a user created themselves outside of the module.
+The `go.work` documentation should contain clear warnings about this.

 ### Semantics of workspace mode